-10. Should Low-Level Concerns be referred to in a reference?
+Should Low-Level Concerns be referred to in a reference?

-With reference to KCSIE guidance, allegations which are proven to be false, unsubstantiated or malicious, should not be included in employer references.
-Likewise, a history of repeated concerns which have all been found to be false, unsubstantiated or malicious should also not be included in any reference.
+With reference to KCSIE guidance, allegations which are proven to be false, unsubstantiated, or malicious should not be included in employer references.
+Likewise, a history of repeated concerns which have all been found to be false, unsubstantiated, or malicious should also not be included in any reference.
 Misconduct or consistent poor performance, where relevant, may be included.
-This would not normally include Low-Level concerns of a safeguarding nature, unless the threshold is met for referral and found to be substantiated, where it should then be referred to in a reference.
+This would not normally include Low-Level Concerns of a safeguarding nature unless the threshold is met for referral and found to be substantiated, where it should then be referred to in a reference.
 Where KCSIE does not apply, consideration must be given to legal obligations and duty of care in giving accurate references.

-11. Role of the board
+Role of the board

-The DSL's will include in the Quarterly Reports to the Board, the information about the implementation of the Low-Level Concern Policy and any evidence as to its effectiveness, with any relevant data.
+The Designated Safeguarding Leads (DSLs) will include in the Quarterly Reports to the Board information about the implementation of the Low-Level Concern Policy and any evidence as to its effectiveness, along with relevant data.
+Additionally, the Board will consider trends or patterns identified in LLC reports and participate in safeguarding culture audits as necessary.